McDonnell Douglas DC-9: Third generation (MD-90 series)

-China's Comac ARJ21 is derived from the DC-9 family.
-The ARJ21 is built with manufacturing tooling from the MD-90 Trunkliner program.
+China's Comac ARJ21 (C909) is derived from the DC-9 family.
+The ARJ21/C909 is built with manufacturing tooling from the MD-90 Trunkliner program.
 As a consequence, it has the same fuselage cross-section, nose profile, and tail.

 Design

-The DC-9 has two rear-mounted Pratt & Whitney JT8D turbofan engines, relatively small, efficient wings, and a T-tail.
+The DC-9 was designed for short to medium-haul routes, often to smaller airports with shorter runways and less ground infrastructure than the major airports being served by larger airliners like the Boeing 707 and Douglas DC-8, where accessibility and short-field characteristics were needed.
 The DC-9's takeoff weight was limited to 80,000 lb (36,300 kg) for a two-person flight crew by the then-Federal Aviation Agency regulations at the time.
-DC-9 aircraft have five seats across for economy seating.
-The airplane seats 80 to 135 passengers, depending on version and seating arrangement.
+The commercial passenger aircraft have five abreast layout for economy seating that can accommodate 80 to 135 passengers, depending on version and seating arrangement.

-The DC-9 was designed for short to medium routes, often to smaller airports with shorter runways and less ground infrastructure than the major airports being served by larger designs like the Boeing 707 and Douglas DC-8.
-Accessibility and short-field characteristics were needed.
 Turnarounds were simplified by built-in airstairs, including one in the tail, which shortened boarding and deplaning times.
+The DC-9 was originally designed to perform a maximum of 40,000 landings.

+The DC-9 has two rear-mounted JT8D turbofan engines, relatively small, efficient wings, and a T-tail.
 The tail-mounted engine design facilitated a clean wing without engine pods, which had numerous advantages.
-For example, flaps could be longer, unimpeded by pods on the leading edge and engine-blast concerns on the trailing edge.
+First, the flaps could be longer, unimpeded by pods on the leading edge and engine-blast concerns on the trailing edge.
 This simplified design improved airflow at low speeds and enabled lower takeoff and approach speeds, thus lowering field length requirements and keeping wing structure light.
 The second advantage of the tail-mounted engines was the reduction in foreign object damage from ingested debris from runways and aprons, but with this position, the engines could ingest ice streaming off the wing roots.
-Third, the absence of engines in underslung pods allowed a reduction in fuselage ground clearance, making the aircraft more accessible to baggage handlers and passengers.
+The third was the absence of engines in underslung pods, which permitted a reduction in fuselage ground clearance, making the airliner more accessible to baggage handlers and passengers.
+The cockpit of the DC-9 was largely analogue, with flight controls mainly consisting of various levers, wheels, and knobs.

 The problem of deep stalling, revealed by the loss of the BAC One-Eleven prototype in 1963, was overcome through various changes, including the introduction of vortilons, small surfaces beneath the wings' leading edges used to control airflow and increase low-speed lift.
+The need for such features is a result of the rear-mounted engines.